 This document sets out standards and guidelines for PRM specialist training and approval of training programmes in the countries of the EU/EFTA and associated member states.
 It is recognized that there are several structural and operational differences in the health care systems, appointment procedures and training systems in these different countries.
 This document provides the basis for the development of a harmonized, comprehensive, structured and balanced training programme in PRM.
 The Central Monitoring Authority of the specialty of Physical and Rehabilitation Medicine in Europe is the UEMS Section and Board of Physical and Rehabilitation Medicine which produces guidelines for training in the specialty and a training programme blueprint to be filled in with the specific aspects of the training, pertinent to the individual EU/EFTA member states and associated member states.
-The Section of Physical and Rehabilitation Medicine was created within the UEMS in 1971.
-In 1991 a European Board of Physical and Rehabilitation Medicine was founded with the special mission to work towards harmonizing education and training in PRM in Europe.
-The European Board of PRM is running a European certification system including individual PRM specialists, trainers and training centres.
+The Section of Physical and Rehabilitation Medicine was founded with the special mission to work towards harmonizing education and training in PRM in Europe.
+The European Board of PRM is running a European certification system including individual PRM specialists, trainers and training centers.